Grace Lin

 Grace Lin (林珮思; born May 17, 1974) is a Taiwanese-American children's writer and illustrator.
 She is a Newbery, Geisel, and Caldecott honoree, known for contributing to and advocating for Asian American representation and diversity in children’s literature.
 She has published more than 25 books, all of which are written for young and middle-grade audiences.
 Much of her work features young Asian and Asian American characters in both everyday and fantastical settings.

 Early life and education

 Lin was born in 1974 to a Taiwanese American family in New Hartford, New York.
 Her parents are Jer-Shang Lin, a doctor, and Lin-Lin Lin, a botanist.
 She grew up in upstate New York, where she and her two sisters, Beatrice and Alice, were the only Asian students at their elementary school.
 Lin started creating books during her childhood, and in seventh grade, she entered a national book contest for students, winning fourth place and $1000.

-She later attended Rhode Island School of Design, graduating in 1996 with a Bachelor of Fine Arts (B.F.A.) in children's book illustration.
+She later attended the Rhode Island School of Design, graduating in 1996 with a Bachelor of Fine Arts (B.F.A.) in children's book illustration.